Repost (because now all sorts of states in these USA are pushing for making the fact of the Seal of Confession a felony offense). ///

 - Does repentance mean that we have to be absolutely certain that we will never sin again?
 No, not at all.
 We have to make a firm purpose of amendment, to change our ways for the better, that we will try with the grace of God.
 But we don’t know.
 We may fail.

 - Does repentance mean that I should change the circumstances in my life that necessarily bring me to sin?
 Well, yes.
-For instance, if you are an enforcer for the local druggies or for two-bit feces-for-brains mafia types, yes, you gotta get out of that kind of situation.
+For instance, if you are an enforcer for the local druggies or for a hit-man for feces-for-brains mafia types, yes, you gotta get out of that kind of situation.

 Famous for being a troublemaker even while in Rome and perhaps especially because I was in Rome, I was asked over lunch by the head attorney-liaison between the Italian Military and the Holy See to do some anti-mafia work in the territory of the Sacra Corona Unita, an organization of break-away mafiosi who were trying to be as bad as the ‘Ndrangheta but ended up more like the Cammora.
 He said that he would have me installed in a parish [I’d like to know who the bishop is…] and I would just go about normal priestly activities like, you know, hearing confessions.
 That was it.
 I was instantly aware of his disregard for all that is sacred.
 So, now I wanted to trap him.
 I’m all for working against the mafia, but not at the cost of sacrilege.
 I just had to shove it in his face, you know, for the sake of mercy.
 And for the sake of mercy, I can be somewhat merciless, as it were.